j-h-m/j-h-m.github.io/index.md

 ---
 # About me

 I'm currently employed at Barcom, Inc. in Tennessee.
 My professional work is closed-source so none of it will appear here.
 My professional experience revolves around .NET and Microsoft's Sql Server.
-Technologies that pique my interest are Xamarin, Tensorflow (no experience here... yet), and .NET Core.
+Technologies that pique my interest are Xamarin, Tensorflow (no experience here... yet), .NET Core, and Microsoft's Hololens Tech (would <3 to test :P).

 # Notable Projects
 Plant Digitization Project: